rammybt/trading_journal/strategic_asset_allocation-india.md

 - Investment Universe
     - Stocks, F&O, Commodities, Currencies.
+- For Stocks
     - Entry Rule
         - Discretion of the trader.
         - Specify two entry points.
     - Stop-loss
         - Discretion of the trader.
         - Specify two entry and two stop-loss levels.
-- Allocation for stocks (Maximum) -
+    - Allocation (Maximum) -
         - Minimum of -
             1. 4.0% of Capital.
             1. 0.4% Risk-per-trade.
     - Profit Taking
         - 1/5 of remaining at 0.75R.
         - 1/4 of remaining at 1.25R.
         - 1/3 of remaining at 2R.
         - 1/2 of remaining at stop loss - 1.
         - All remaining at stop loss - 2.
 <br/>

 ---